AledPeart/Aled-Garfield-Photography/TESTING.md

  **As a potential customer visiting the website I want a pleasant user experience and be able to navigate around the site easily**.
 -	Clear Navigation bar with easily accessible links
 -	Brand logo always links back to the homepage
+-	Navigation bar remais fixed at the top of the page for easy user access.
 -	Link buttons in the subsections guide the user through the site
 -	Footer link allows the users to return to the top of each page without needing to scroll.
 -	Layout is uncluttered and visually pleasing